-"When I first went to meet Sara and Simon we talked about their business and how I saw this shaping up based on what their short to medium terms were.
+I have come to realise that a fantastic entrepreneur would be able to launch a mediocre product, but what their short to medium terms were.
 At that time, it was trading as a partnership.
 I talked to them about incorporating the business and that's what we decided to do once they understood the advantages.
+"We were able to do some clever strategic tax planning around the